dgraph-io/dgraph/wiki/content/deploy/fast-data-loading.md

 {{% /notice %}}

 `--ludicrous_mode` (default: `false`): This option allows the user to notify Live Loader that the Alpha server is running in ludicrous mode.
-Live Loader, by default, does smart batching to ingest data faster (taking more time and memory).
+Live Loader, by default, does smart batching of data to avoid transaction conflicts, which improves the performance in normal mode.
-This behavior is disabled in ludicrous mode, increasing speed and available memory.
+Since there's no conflict detection in ludicrous mode, smart batching is disabled to speed up the data ingestion further.

 {{% notice "note" %}}
 The `--ludicrous_mode` option should only be used if Dgraph is also running in [ludicrous mode]({{< relref "ludicrous-mode.md" >}}).